vladimir-chernykh/facestyle-gan/README.md

 # Convert to Mobile iOS

-I also provide a code to convert the trained model to the Apple ML models format **mlmodel**.
-It allows to run the model on all the Apple devices running one of the following systems: iOS, OSX, watchOS, tvOS.
-It include **iPhone** and Macbook.
+I also provide a code to convert the trained model to the Apple Machine Learning models format **mlmodel**.
+It allows to run the model on all Apple devices running one of the following systems: iOS, OSX, watchOS, tvOS.
+It includes **iPhone** and Macbook.

 [`ConversionToMobileIOS`](./notebooks/20_ConversionToMobileIOS.ipynb) shows how the models are converted.
-Please note that inference via *mlmodel* format (which is the part of the notebook) is possible only on Mac laptops/desktops.
+Please note that the inference via *mlmodel* format (which is the part of the notebook) is possible only on Mac laptops/desktops.